pmaengineering/centralpy/README.md

   -v, --verbose       | Display logging messages to console.
 This cannot be enabled from a config file.
   --help               | Show this message and exit.

-The command `check-audits` (not prefixed by `centralpy`) or `python3 -m centralpy.check_audits` can be used to check local `audit.csv` files for correct record length (6 fields).
+The command `check-audits` (not prefixed by `centralpy`) or `python3 -m centralpy.check_audits` can be used to check local `audit.csv` files for correct record length.
 ODK Central tends to get into a bad state if these files are downloaded as attachments.

 ```
 check-audits /path/to/storage